Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 There are a number of known problems for which suppressions files are provided under `test/sanitizer_suppressions`.
 These files are intended to be used with the `suppressions` option from the sanitizers.
+If you are using the `check-*` targets to run the tests, the suppression options are automatically set.
+Otherwise they need to be set manually using environment variables; refer to your compiler manual for the correct syntax.

 The address sanitizer is known to fail in [sha256_sse4::Transform](/src/crypto/sha256_sse4.cpp) which makes it unusable